Disasters and Emergencies Preparedness Programme

 About the programme

-The areas of innovation supported could include, for example;
+The areas of innovation supported include, for example;

-The programme will promote cross-sector partnerships with a range of private sector, research, civil society and/or government organisations and create new opportunities for learning and collaboration and potential avenues to scale emerging areas of innovation.
+The programme aims to promote cross-sector partnerships with a range of private sector, research, civil society and/or government organisations and create new opportunities for learning and collaboration and potential avenues to scale emerging areas of innovation.

-Up to four such labs will be set up in countries prone to disaster, with Bangladesh, Jordan, Kenya, Mozambique and the Philippines being the countries considered to host them.
+Labs have been set up in countries prone to disaster, in Bangladesh, Jordan, Kenya, and the Philippines.

-Each lab will be based in a vulnerable community to ensure that a user-centred design process creates solutions that work for local communities.
+Each lab is embedded in vulnerable communities to ensure that a user-centred design process creates solutions that work for local communities.

-Each lab will lead on designing a process to identify promising areas of innovation and the organisations which are working on them.
-Once identified, the labs will provide support to those organisations to help them to overcome the barriers that slow down or prevent them from implementing and scaling up new approaches to emergency preparedness.
+Each lab has designed a process to identify and foster promising innovations.
+Once identified, the labs provide support to teams of innovators to help them to overcome the barriers that slow down or prevent them from implementing and scaling up new approaches to emergency preparedness.